redis/docs/content/commands/httl/index.md

 ---
 Returns the remaining TTL (time to live) of a hash key's field(s) that have a set expiration.
-This introspection capability allows a Redis client to check how many seconds a given hash key field will continue to be part of the hash key.
+This introspection capability allows a Redis client to check how many seconds a given hash field will continue to be part of the hash key.

 The return value in case of an error is one of:

-* The command returns `-2` if the hash key field does not exist.
+* The command returns `-2` if the hash field does not exist.
-* The command returns `-1` if the hash key field exists but has no associated expiration.
+* The command returns `-1` if the hash field exists but has no associated expiration.

 See also the [`HPTTL`]({{< relref "/commands/hpttl" >}}) command that returns the same information with millisecond resolution.